MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 1. In a new browser tab, open the Language Understanding portal at `https://www.luis.ai`.
 2. Sign in using the Microsoft account associated with your Azure subscription.
 If this is the first time you have signed into the Language Understanding portal, you may need to grant the app some permissions to access your account details.
 Then complete the *Welcome* steps by selecting your Azure subscription and the authoring resource you just created.

+    > **Note**: If your account is associated with multiple subscriptions in different directories, you may need to switch to the directory containing the subscription where you provisioned your Language Understanding resources.

 3. On the **Conversation Apps** page, ensure your subscription and Language Understanding authoring resource are selected.
 Then create a new app for conversation with the following settings:
     - **Name**: Clock
     - **Culture**: English (*if this option is not available, leave it blank*)